galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 * Click on **all_fasta** under *View Tool Data Table Entries*

-You should see the current contents of tool-data/all_fasta.loc
+You should see the current contents of `tool-data/all_fasta.loc`, which will be empty.

-* Under **Run Data Manager Tools**, click **Reference Genome - fetching**.
-The Reference Genome tool form from data_manager_fetch_genome_all_fasta is displayed.
+* Under **Run Data Manager Tools**, click **Create DBKey and Reference Genome - fetching**.
+The Reference Genome tool form from _data_manager_fetch_genome_all_fasta_dbkey_ is displayed.
 NOTE: If you receive the error "Uncaught exception in exposed API method:", you will need to restart Galaxy first.
-  * From the **DBKEY to assign to data:** list choose: *sacCer2*
+  * From the **DBKEY to assign to data:** list choose: *sacCer2* and leave the defaults for the rest of the fields.
   * Click **Execute**

-If you look at your "Saved Histories" now, you will see a new history called "Data Manager History (automatically created)."
-There will be a "Reference Genome" job in the history.
+In your history, you will see a new dataset for the data manager run.
 When the job has finished, go back to the Data Manager view on the Galaxy Admin page.
 (Click **Local Data**)

 * Click on **all_fasta** under *View Tool Data Table Entries*